 6. Hire a real estate agent

+How to get started: Contact several real estate agents and ask to meet with them for a conversation about your needs before choosing one.
 “Someone with knowledge of an area can also tell if your budget is realistic or not, depending on the features you desire in a home,” Kruger says.
 “They can also point you to adjacent areas in your desired neighborhood or other types of considerations to help you find a house.”

 7. See multiple homes